 The best workplace leaders constantly ask questions and never stop learning.
 They subscribe to blogs and podcasts, and they attend industry conferences, sharing important takeaways with the rest of the organization.

-As the workplace experience becomes a greater priority, this position will be even more valuable.
-They serve an important role in fostering positive experiences that drive employee engagement and improve customer service.
+As the workplace experience becomes a greater priority to businesses around the world, this position keeps growing in value.
+Workplace experience managers serve an important role in fostering positive experiences, driving employee engagement, and improving customer service.

-If your organization is growing and attracting and retaining talent is a top priority, it might be time to consider hiring a workplace experience manager or promoting someone to this position.
-And if you are a forward-thinking office manager or facilities leader yourself, it might be time to think about expanding your role!
+If your organization is growing, attracting and retaining talent is a top priority.
+It might be time to consider hiring a workplace experience manager or promoting someone to this position.
+And if you are a forward-thinking office manager or facilities leader yourself, it might be time to think about expanding your role.